March 22nd 2021

 “Eyelashes and eyebrows become sparser with age, so I try to build back a slightly more youthful, fuller brow into a mature makeup look.
 Choose a cool-toned brow pencil that allows you to feather soft strokes to give your brows more substance, rather than trying to etch on an unnatural, uninterrupted arch.”

 Spot-on.
 I’m not referring to former teenage outbreaks; it’s freckles that can inject some girlish gorgeousness, and if you thought they were just for summer, I refer you to December 2014’s Vogue cover featuring non other than a bespeckled Kate Moss.
 If you’re feeling adventurous, dot Topshop Freckle Pencil in the aptly named Forever Young, £5, over the bridge of the nose and top of the cheeks, setting with transluscent powder to avoid ‘mole merge’.

 Call in the experts.
 Mobile beauty is getting both an image and quality overhaul of late- forget the dated 80s hairdos and granny mani’s.
-Currently London is best served- Tillie’s London offers a bespoke makeup service and sit tight for the launch of Priv, a brilliant new beauty app that brings everything from makeup artists to personal trainers straight to your home, office or hotel room with minimal effort or planning on your part.
+Currently London is best served with brands such as Blow, Ruuby and Priv, brilliant beauty apps that bring everything from makeup artists to personal trainers straight to your home, office or hotel room with minimal effort or planning on your part.
 If that’s not a shortcut to sublime, I don’t know what is.

 Do you have any crafty makeup shortcuts to share?
 What trick saves you the most time or handiwork?
 Comment below or tweet me @AnnaMaryHunter